Broccolito/mcpr/README.md

 # mcpr <img src="logo.png" align="right" alt="MCPR Logo" width="100"/>

+This repositry is deprecated and is no longer maintained by developers any more.
+Please check out [TidyFlow](https://github.com/Broccolito/TidyFlow) as the successor tool.

 MCP-compliant R code execution and management agent for Claude Desktop Extension.

 <img src="assets/poster.png" alt="MCPR" width="300" style="display:inline;">